 The market value of RSUs that vested during the year is calculated by multiplying the number of RSUs that vested by the closing market price of the underlying shares on the vesting date.
-The market value of RSUs that have not vested as of March 31, 2020 is calculated by multiplying the number of RSUs that have not vested by the closing market price of the underlying shares on March 31, 2020 (\$4.33).
+The market value of RSUs that have not vested as of March 31, 2021 is calculated by multiplying the number of RSUs that have not vested by the closing market price of the underlying shares on March 31, 2021 (\$11.50).
 All RSUs are distributed on vesting; therefore the RSUs that have not vested are the only RSUs that have not been paid out or distributed.

-No PSUs awarded to NEOs vested during the year.
-The PSUs awarded to NEOs that had not vested as of March 31, 2020 are shown in the following table.
+The 2018 PSUs awarded to NEOs that vested during the year and the 2019 PSUs and 2020 PSUs that had not vested as of March 31, 2021 are shown in the following table.